 We offer delivery services to: San Diego – Encinitas – Oceanside – San Clemente – Newport Beach – Huntington Beach – Orange County – Santa Monica – Malibu – Ventura – Santa Barbara – Monterey – Santa Cruz – San Francisco

-Our performance series shortboard models were developed to maintain the highest level in whatever condition.
+Our performance series shortboard models were developed to maintain the highest performance level in any condition.

-The ideal boards for demanding surf have lots of rocker (bottom contour) to be more responsive to the wave shape and be more vertical on maneuvers. while having narrow tails that help in the execution of maneuvers and turns.
+The ideal boards for demanding surf have plenty of rocker (bottom contour) to be more responsive to the wave shape and enable more vertical maneuvers, while having narrow tails that assist in executing maneuvers and turns.

-What are the models that have good stability without compromising performance?
+What are the models that offer good stability without compromising performance?

-The surfer that’s after a friendlier board that retains its performance, should look for a wider outline with more nose and width in the middle
+Surfers who are looking for an all-around, friendlier, and comfortable board that maintains performance should look for a wider outline with additional nose and width in the middle.

 Looking for that ideal summer board for weaker and fatter conditions?

 We recommend our Modern Fish model. it’s a very versatile board that works well from 1 foot to 6 feet.

 Another model we recommend is the Thumbs Up.

 All our boards are available in polyurethane (PU) or epoxy (EPS), with the option of being set up as a thruster or quad, offering great versatility.
 Take a look at our range of models and feel free to reach out to us if you have any questions or doubts.